 If you are concerned for a loved one, or you are feeling overwhelmed, taking the time to talk about how you’re feeling is imperative.
-On Time to Talk Day (taking place on Thursday 4 February 2021) it’s the chance to get the nation opening up about mental health.
+On Time to Talk Day (3 February 2022) it’s the chance to get the nation opening up about mental health.

 One in four people will experience a mental health condition each year, with one in six people reporting experiencing a common mental health problem such as anxiety and depression in any given week.

 Taking ownership of your mental health can start with a simple conversation, but sometimes this is the hardest step.

 Asking someone, “How are you?” ignites a conversation, be there to listen to the response and allow a person to have a safe, comfortable environment to discuss what they are thinking about, their concerns, and worries.

 Remember, nobody is asking you to be a mental health expert: you’re here to listen and show a loved one that they are not alone.
 Talking about mental health doesn’t have to be awkward, being there can make a significant difference.